Obstructive sleep apnea is a potentially serious sleep disorder. It causes breathing to repeatedly stop and start during sleep.

 - A family history of sleep apnea.
 If you have family members with obstructive sleep apnea, you may be at increased risk.

 - Asthma.
-Recent research has found an association between asthma and the risk of obstructive sleep apnea.
+Research has found an association between asthma and the risk of obstructive sleep apnea.

 Obstructive sleep apnea is considered a serious medical condition.
 Complications may include: